Perched on a Bel-Air Hilltop, 11490 Orum Road a Three-level, 18,800-square-foot Home Was Designed to Subtly Float Above Its Environs

-When a Thai hotel heiress first approached L.A. architect Zoltan E. Pali about building a home for her in Bel-Air, she asked him to craft a spacious and luxurious abode ideal for hosting large affairs and her extended family.
+When a Thai hotel heiress first approached Los Angeles architect Zoltan E. Pali about building a home for her in Bel-Air, she asked him to craft a spacious and luxurious abode ideal for hosting large affairs and her extended family.

 At the same time, she wanted the dwelling to emanate a warm and welcoming feel, as well as a strong connection to nature.
 The result?
 A striking, propeller-shaped residence wrapped in a glass wall that mirrors its sweeping views of the Los Angeles Basin from The Getty to Long Beach, Century City and Downtown.

-The ground floor consists of the entry and communal gathering spaces such as a family/kitchen area; the second floor is dedicated to private rooms like the master suite; and the basement level, burrowed into the hill, is outfitted with a theater, gym, spa, cedar sauna, service kitchen and 1,000-bottle wine room.
-Outdoors the grounds host a kitchen; duo of fire pits; LED-lit pool; attached guesthouse; and a main garage that doubles as an event space.
+The ground floor consists of the entry and communal gathering spaces such as a family/kitchen area; the second floor is dedicated to private rooms like the master suite, and the basement level burrowed into the hill, is outfitted with a theater, gym, spa, cedar sauna, service kitchen, and 1,000-bottle wine room.
+Outdoors the grounds host a kitchen; duo of fire pits; an LED-lit pool; an attached guesthouse; and the main garage that doubles as an event space.

 “The wings define the exterior spaces, while the glass (reflective, opaque, translucent and clear) gives the home additional dimension,” says Zoltan Pali.